 Burget Miner was born in Maryland on June 12, 1812, the son of John and Mary Magdalena (Kohl) Minard Sr. He was a prominent carpenter in western Ohio who is profiled in the book, A History of Cleveland, Ohio.
-Burget's tall marker in the family's plot of graves, seen here, suggests that he had a successful and lucrative career.
-(The marker is under inspection by cousin Eugene Podraza in 2002.)
+Burget's tall grave marker suggests that he had a successful and lucrative career.

-It's thought Burget's name actually was an Americanized form of the German "Burkhardt," also the name of an uncle and several cousins who went by "Burket."
+It's thought Burget's name actually was an Americanized form of the German "Burkhardt," also the name of an uncle and several cousins who went by the variation "Burket."

 As a boy, it's believed that Burget moved with his parents to Laurel Hill, a mountainous section of Fayette/Somerset Counties, PA.
 Later, they emigrated further west to near Scio, Harrison County, OH, where Burget grew up.
 According to his profile in the Cleveland history book: "There were no railroads across the country and the journey was a long and arduous one over roads that were but slightly improved and which in this instance led over the mountains and through almost impenetrable forests.
 He traveled with an ox team and settled year Youngstown."

-Burget married Sarah Ann Hays (1816-1894), a native of Columbiana County, OH.
-Her photograph is seen here when she was in older age.
-She is said to have belonged to the same family which produced President Rutherford B. Hayes.
+Burget was united in the bonds of holy matrimony with Sarah Ann Hays (Jan.
+18, 1816-1894), a native of Columbiana County, OH, with evidence suggesting that she was the daughter of David Meredith and Sallie Hays.
+Sarah is said to have belonged to the same family which produced President Rutherford B. Hayes.

 The Miners first lived in Unity Township, Columbiana County circa 1840, when their names appear there on the federal census.
 (Burget's brother Jacob Minor also resided in Unity Township for many years, as did Sarah's sister Eliza A. Augustine.)